Tested by MOUNTAINBIKE: the SIMPLON Cirex

 The Cirex features a modern geometry: a moderately flat front with 67.4° steering angle, a steep seat angle of 75.5° and a long top tube as well as a long reach – for a slightly stretched-out sitting position on the bike.
 Perfectly suited for climbs and demanding terrain.

 Trail performance of the Cirex

 According to the experts, “the bike rolls calmly over rocks and roots, the fantastic Fox suspension responds very sensitively and never reaches its limits".
-However, if you love to dance through tight corners, you need to put a little more effort into your use of the handlebars.

 How the DC bike by SIMPLON fared according to the jury: